-I understand and accept that no details of my discussion with the counsellor will be passed on to any member of OBC staff or students, or any third party outside the College, unless the counsellor feels I may pose a significant risk to my own health or safety, or the health and safety of others.
+Name: : Date: I understand and accept that no details of my discussion with the counsellor will be passed on to any member of OBC staff or students, or any third party outside the College, unless the counsellor feels I may pose a significant risk to my own health or safety, or the health and safety of others.
 In this instance the counsellor may contact a relevant member of staff (e.g. Head of Academics, principal, first aider) or third party (eg. GP, police, dedicated helpline).
 In the case that the counsellor feels contact with others is required, he/ she will inform you in writing via email.

-Student Signature:

-Counsellor Signature:

-Additionally, some students may prefer to have some details of their contact with the counsellor communicated to their tutors and Head of Academics to be considered alongside their academic progress.
-In this instance, all information will be kept confidential by those who have been informed.

-- I am happy for the following reason, and no further details, to be passed on to my tutors and/ or (select one) Head of Academics to be considered alongside my academic progress:
+Student Signature: Counsellor Signature: gnature: Additionally, some students may prefer to have some de counsellor communicated to their tutors and Head of Acader their academic progress.
+In this instance, all information will b have been informed. mics to be considered alongside I am happy for the following reason, and no further details, to be passed on to my tutors and/ or (select one) Head of Academics to be considered alongside my academic progress: Description of the progress I do not want any information or acknowledgement of my discussion with the counsellor to be passed on to my tutors and Head of Academics.
+Student signature: NOTES:

-Personal issues

-- Family issues

-- Health issues

-- □ Financial issues

-- □ Reason not disclosed

-- □ I do not want any information or acknowledgement of my discussion with the counsellor to be passed on to my tutors and Head of Academics.

-Student signature: